 So what conclusions can be drawn?
-Is the Canon 1D better than the Fujifilm X100T or vice versa?
+Which of the two cameras – the Canon 1D or the Fujifilm X100T – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.